 4 Versions Of WildBird Sling

-It’s important to notice that WildBird Ring Sling comes in 4 versions: Solid, Pattern, Modal and Double, which differ in fabric, softness, breathability and elasticity.
+It’s important to notice that WildBird Ring Sling comes in 3 versions: Solid, Modal and Double, which differ in fabric, softness, breathability and elasticity.

 Here’s a quick comparison of all versions of WildBird:

 - Modal – It’s completely different because it’s made of 75% modal and 25% linen blend.
 Modal makes the ring sling more stretchy and silky soft, while linen ensures proper support.
 It’s perfect for all weather conditions, including hot summer.
-I think that Modal is the best version of WildBird slings and my absolute favorite in this collection is this Owl color (now 15% OFF!).
+I think that Modal is the best version of WildBird slings and my absolute favorite in this collection is this gender neutral Owl color (last time I checked it was 15% OFF!).

 - Double – Here we have two layers of fabrics (Solid or Pattern) sewn together for extra support for heavier babies.
 If you’re an experienced babywearer or want to use the ring sling with your toddler, this one will be the best choice.